Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 6/06 Chapter - Oracles.md

 # Seeking Inspiration
 In Ironsworn, an oracle is anything which generates random results to help determine the outcome of a move, a detail in your world, an NPC action, or a narrative event.

-Among the choices provided in the Ask the Oracle move is “spark an idea” (page 108).
+Among the choices provided in the [[Ask the Oracle]] move is “spark an idea”.
 You can use this option (instead of or in addition to the yes/no table) to answer open-ended questions or inspire new situations.

-Rolling a match on a move (page 9) can also trigger opportunities to introduce narrative complications and surprises through random prompts.
+Rolling a [[match]] on a move can also trigger opportunities to introduce narrative complications and surprises through random prompts.
 This chapter includes a series of random prompts in the form of tables.
 You

 can use these oracle tables to answer questions about your world, drive the narrative, and inspire dramatic events and revelations.
 Some oracles are for specific, mundane questions to streamline play (“What is the healer’s name?”).
 Others provide more abstract results which you interpret based on the current situation (“What happens next?”).
 ## Oracles in Solo and Co-Op Play